|

 sufficient strength.
 Oak would be used as the base wood for the legs as

 this would give it a bit of weight.
 The central cube would be plywood.
+The pedestal was morticed and ten oned.

 The legs were veneered and had solid Walnut at their bases to stop the